-1.7.2.
+1.7.3.
 Prepare a Campaign Summary Report

-The contractor shall prepare a campaign summary report of the manufacture and release of .
+The contractor shall prepare a campaign summary report of the manufacture and release of DS.

-1.7.3.
-Manufacturing of approximately (CTM Batch )

-The contractor shall produce approximately of cGMP BCX4430 drug product using drug substance from the cGMP BCX4430 (DS Batch , WBS 1.7.1).

 1.7.4.
+Manufacturing of approximately \ \ \

+The contractor shall produce approximately \ \ \ of GMP BCX4430 drug product using drug substance from the \ \ \ GMP BCX4430 batches produced (WBS 1.7.1 and WBS 1.7.2).

+1.7.5.
 Prepare a Campaign Summary Report

-The contractor shall prepare a campaign summary report of the manufacture and release of CTM Batches
+The contractor shall prepare a campaign summary report of the manufacture and release of CTM Batches.

-1.7.5.
+1.7.6.
 Stability Studies for DS and DP

-The contractor shall conduct drug substance and drug product stabilities for the DS and DP manufactured in from the of cGMP BCX4430 drug substance based on (WBS 1.6).
+The contractor shall conduct drug substance and drug product stabilities for the DS and DP manufactured from the \\\ batches of GMP BCX4430 drug substance based on \\\ and BCX4430 (WBS 1.7.1, 1.7.2, 1.7.4).

-1.7.6.
+1.7.7.
 Comparability Studies

-The contractor shall conduct comparability studies evaluating drug substance produced by and both process at , and the subsequently produced drug product, will be conduct per FDA Guidance.
-These studies will evaluate: in-process checks, impurity profiles, release testing results, and stability profiles at standard and accelerated conditions to ensure the material produced by both manufacturers and both process are substantially comparable.
+The contractor shall conduct comparability studies evaluating drug substance produced by \ \ \ and both process at \ \ \ , and the subsequently produced drug product, will be conduct per FDA Guidance.
+These studies will evaluate: in-process checks, impurity profiles, release testing results, and stability profiles at standard and accelerated conditions to ensure the material produced by both manufacturers and both \ \ \ process are substantially comparable.